 Once the Israelites left the wilderness and entered the Promised Land, they would encounter the pagan practices of the Canaanites.
 In order to resist these practices, they would need to learn the proper way to worship God.
 The tabernacle was the primary location for this worship, and details are given in Leviticus as to how this worship should be conducted.

-The apostle Peter recognized the importance of this biblical truth when he admonished Christians to be “obedient children, not conforming yourselves to the former lusts, as in your ignorance; but as He who called you is holy, you also be holy in all your conduct, because it is written, ‘Be holy, for I am holy’” (1 Peter 1:14-16).
+The apostle Peter recognized the importance of personal holiness when he admonished Christians to be “obedient children, not conforming yourselves to the former lusts, as in your ignorance; but as He who called you is holy, you also be holy in all your conduct, because it is written, ‘Be holy, for I am holy’” (1 Peter 1:14-16).

 Five main sacrificial offerings were instituted: